ArneAmeye/laravel-stagevinder/readme.md

 #### Have Linode and Apache ready for your webapp deployment

-Make sure you have a user folder in your /home folder where the webapp will run from, something like:
+Make sure you have a user folder in your /home folder where the webapp will run from, something like:<br/>
 /home/username (it's good to name this after your webapp).

-we create that by making a new user:
+we create that by making a new user:<br/>
-NOTE: username in these commands is always the name of your webapp!
+NOTE: username in these commands is always the name of your webapp!<br/>
-`adduser username` br/>
+`adduser username` <br/>
-`passwd username`<br/>
+`passwd username`

-get root `su -` and cd into /home/username make 2 log files and 2 folders:
+get root `su -` and cd into /home/username<br/>
+make 2 log files and 2 folders:<br/>
 `touch access.log`<br/>
 `touch error.log`<br/>
 `mkdir username` This is actually again the name of your webapp/username, in here will go all project files.<br/>
-`mkdir .ssh`<br/>
+`mkdir .ssh`

-change permissions on the whole webapp folder so apache can read and execute as a group:
+change permissions on the whole webapp folder so apache can read and execute as a group:<br/>
 `chmod -R 750 username`<br/>
-`chgrp -R apache username`<br/>
+`chgrp -R apache username`

-make sure your sites-available file is changed to correspond with the new directory for serving the webapp `nano /etc/httpd/sites-available/appYOURNAME.thecreativitygym.be.conf` Change 4 things here:
+make sure your sites-available file is changed to correspond with the new directory for serving the webapp<br/>
+`nano /etc/httpd/sites-available/appYOURNAME.thecreativitygym.be.conf`<br/>
+Change 4 things here:<br/>
--> 1st line: Directory "/home/username/username"
+-> 1st line: Directory "/home/username/username"<br/>
-->inside the VirtualHost:
+->inside the VirtualHost:<br/>
-    => DocumentRoot /home/username/username
+    => DocumentRoot /home/username/username<br/>
-    => ErrorLog /home/username/error.log
+    => ErrorLog /home/username/error.log<br/>
     => CustomLog /home/username/access.log combined

 Save and exit this file

-Change the httpd.conf file's DocumentRoot
+Change the httpd.conf file's DocumentRoot<br/>
 `nano /etc/httpd/conf/httpd.conf`<br/>
 -> search for DocumentRoot and change the path to "/home/username/username"

 restart apache
-`systemctl restart httpd`<br/>
+`systemctl restart httpd`

 #### Start generating the SSH deploy keys

-Create the SSH key for Github
+Create the SSH key for Github<br/>
-`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` User your Github email address!<br/>
+`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` User your Github email address!

-It will ask for a place to save the file `/home/username/.ssh/id_rsa`<br/>
+It will ask for a place to save the file<br/>
+`/home/username/.ssh/id_rsa`<br/>
 Enter a passphrase if you want to, it will ask this later if you try to access the SSH key.

-Add your SSH key to the SSH agent:
+Add your SSH key to the SSH agent:<br/>
 `eval "$(ssh-agent -s)"`<br/>
-`ssh-add /home/username/.ssh/id_rsa`<br/>
+`ssh-add /home/username/.ssh/id_rsa`

-Finally:
+Finally: <br/>
 `cat /home/username/.ssh/id_rsa.pub` copy this output from "ssh-rsa" until your email address from the terminal window.<br/>
 Go online to the Github repo -> settings -> Deploy keys -> add deploy key -> give it a name and paste in the public key.